 The Company believes that its cash flow from operations and contemplated short-term and long-term debt financings will be sufficient to satisfy its future working capital, capital expenditure, acquisition and debt service requirements.
-The Company intends to enter into revolving credit facilities in the aggregate principal amount of \$1.0 billion which will be available to be borrowed from time to time by the Company to be used for its working capital requirements and future acquisitions.
-The Company has obtained a commitment from Bank of America National Trust and Savings Association, The Chase Manhattan Bank, The First National Bank of Chicago and NationsBank, N.A., for an aggregate of \$525.0 million toward \$1.0 billion of revolving credit facilities, and is in the process of assembling a syndicate of lenders to commit to the balance of such facilities.
-The closing of such revolving credit facilities is subject to receipt by Parent of certain consents under its credit facilities and is expected to occur after the Offerings Closing Date, but there can be no assurance that such financing will occur.
-If such financing does not occur there can be no assurance that the Company will be able to obtain other debt financing on terms as favorable to the Company as currently proposed or as its existing indebtedness.
+The Company intends to enter into a revolving credit facility in the aggregate principal amount of \$1.0 billion which will be available to be borrowed from time to time by the Company to be used for its working capital requirements and future acquisitions.
+The Company has obtained commitments from Bank of America National Trust and Savings Association, The Chase Manhattan Bank, The First National Bank of Chicago, NationsBank, N.A. and certain other lenders for a \$1.0 billion revolving credit facility.
+The closing of such revolving credit facility is expected to occur after the Offerings Closing Date, but there can be no assurance that such financing will occur.
+If such financing does not occur, there can be no assurance that the Company will be able to obtain other debt financing on terms as favorable to the Company as currently proposed or as its existing indebtedness.
 The Company also believes that it will be able to procure bid and performance bonds, to arrange for revolving lines of credit and other financing as necessary, and to engage in hedging transactions, on commercially acceptable terms.
 Parent's bank credit facilities restrict the ability of Parent and its subsidiaries to incur indebtedness, incur liens, consummate certain asset sales, make certain investments, or enter into certain transactions with affiliates, subject to exceptions, and require Parent to maintain certain consolidated financial ratios.
 While the Company remains a subsidiary of Parent, the Company will continue to be subject to these restrictive covenants and financial ratios.
-As currently in effect, Parent's credit facilities would restrict the Company from incurring unsecured indebtedness in excess of approximately \$720.0 million upon completion of the Offerings.
-Parent is seeking to amend its credit facilities to permit the Company to incur unsecured indebtedness in excess of \$1.0 billion, but there can be no assurance that such amendment will be obtained.
+Parent has amended its credit facilities to permit the Company to incur unsecured indebtedness in excess of \$1.0 billion.